-Spring, summer, or fall, okay, winter too is the best time to get out and GLAMP!
-Let’s go glamping …with amenities!
+Spring, summer, or fall, okay, winter too is the best time to get out and enjoy nature.
+Let’s go camping …with amenities!
 Whether you want luxury glamping or just glamping – these unique glamping spots in Texas will surely ring a bell to your likeness.

 What do you seek when looking for a glamping site?
-One with a hot tub, air conditioning, private deck in back, a comfy bed, king-sized bed?
+One with a hot tub, air conditioning, a private deck in back, and a comfy king-sized bed?
 What if I told you I know where you can find it all?
-My list here consists of glamping and luxury glamping spots but all are top-notch ready to assist you in your unique experience of Texas glamping.
+My list here consists of glamping and luxury glamping spots, but all are top-notch and ready to assist you in your unique experience of Texas glamping.

 Unique Glamping Spots In Texas

 Whether it’s a safari tent, yurt, treehouse, Conestoga wagon, or a unique luxury cabin, you’ll find several glamping spots throughout the Lone Star State to choose from that are completely away from everyone in serene areas with endless adventures to explore.
 I’m sure a few on this list are just perfect for you and whoever you decide to bring along.
-Best of all, you’ll be able to try something new if you’re new to glamping.
-I know I’m hooked on this way of camping …with amenities, of course!
+Best of all, you can try something new if you’re new to glamping.
+I’m hooked on this way of camping …with amenities, of course!

 Paradise Cove On Grapevine Lake

 Experience lakeside glamping on Lake Grapevine in a yurt at Paradise Cove.
-The yurt comes with air conditioning and heat, a mini-fridge, a microwave, a comfortable bed, and a private bathroom with a shower steps away from the yurt.
+The yurt has air conditioning and heat, a mini-fridge, a microwave, a comfortable bed, and a private bathroom with a shower steps away from the yurt.
 Yes, the bathroom is outside of the yurt.

 Silver Spur Resort, Canton